 - Various types of cybersecurity attacks.

-Some of the most common methods a company can ensure high levels of physical integrity are:
+Some of the most common methods a company can use to ensure high levels of physical integrity are:

 - Setting up redundant hardware.